-The service includes The Last Post, the playing of the Reveille, and a moment's silence.
+The service includes The Last Post, the playing of the Reveille, and a minute's silence.

 The Last Post